Dukan's Diet Review

 The fact that you are allowed cheat meals in the stabilization phase is good but could it not be allowed maybe once during the cruise phase?

 The trick for a diet is to be sustainable.
-I personally think that if you can't even allow yourself one cheat meal every other week, it will become very hard to to it on the long (3+ months) term.
+I personally think that if you can't even allow yourself one cheat meal every other week, it will become very hard to stick to it in the long (3+ months) term.

 Sample case study